VnUgE/VNLib.Core/README.md

 - [Utils.Memory](lib/Utils.Memory/#) - Utilty libraries for native memory management framework for VNLib, including an x64 CMake build of rpmalloc.
 - [Net.Compression](lib/Net.Compression/#) - A cross platform native compression provider and IHttpCompressorManager configured for runtime dynamic loading for high performance native response data compression.
 - [Net.Rest.Client](lib/Net.Rest.Client/#) - A library for defining REST api clients via a fluent api by defining sites and endpoints, OAuth2 authenticator for RestSharp, and a simple RestSharp client pool.
+- [Utils.Cryptography](lib/Utils.Cryptography/#) - Contains vendored copies of recommended/referenced libraries and wrapper libraries such as Argon2 and Monocypher.

 ## Builds & Source
 Builds contain the individual components listed below packaged per-project, available for download on my website.
 Build packages will be tgz archives (except for nuget packages).
 You can obtain debug and release builds, along with per-project source code